ReflectionHLE/ReflectionHLE/README.md

 Reflection Keen and the DBOPL emulator are released under the GNU GPLv2+.
 See LICENSE for more details.

-Note that this does not cover the static data included for usage with Ref Keen Dreams.
-However, as an exception to the terms above you may link and distribute that data for the purposes of compatibility with the original game.

 Furthermore, the included CRC-32 implementation is in the public domain.
 The same applies to the modified unlzexe source (based on UNLZEXE.DOC from v0.4).

+Note that these terms do not cover any original game data required for usage with Reflection Keen, which should be obtained separately.
+Check above for "game data" in order to find a way to obtain compatible data.

 ---------------------------------------------------------------------------
 Based on the README.md file of the original Keen Dreams source code release